 MUSC and its affiliates have collective annual budgets totaling $5.1 billion.
 The nearly 25,000 MUSC team members include world-class faculty, physicians, specialty providers, scientists, students, affiliates and care team members who deliver and support groundbreaking education, research, and patient care.

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.You’ve already been charmed by Charleston, maybe even made the trip to some of...
+You can learn more about that process here.You’ve already been charmed by Charleston, maybe even made the trip to some of ...

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 You can learn more about that process here.

-You’ve already been charmed by Charleston, maybe even made the trip to some of South Carolina’s best small towns like Bluffton, Georgetown? and Mount Pleasant.
+You’ve already been charmed by Charleston, maybe even made the trip to some of South Carolina’s best small towns like Bluffton, Georgetown and Mount Pleasant.
 But there’s a lot more awesomeness waiting to be discovered in the Palmetto State…or, shall we say, just off the coast.
-South Carolina has some really incredible islands that are perfect for vacation, whether you’re intrigued by pirate lore, love exploring salt marshes, fancy a birdwatching holiday or just need a stress-free escape where wild horses run free.
+South Carolina has some really incredible isles that are perfect for vacation, whether you’re intrigued by pirate lore, love exploring salt marshes, fancy a birdwatching holiday or just need a stress-free escape where wild horses run free.
+Here, the best South Carolina islands and where to stay on each one.

 One of South Carolina’s most popular tourist destinations for a plethora of reasons, Hilton Head Island offers an incredible mix of natural wonder, upscale delights and outdoor activities.
 You can book whale watching and dolphin spotting boat charters, hit the links, go cycling, hiking and kayaking, play tennis and polo, do some shopping, snap pics in front of the red-and-white-striped Harbour Town Lighthouse and, of course, catch some rays on the beach.